 Mighty Eighth Air Force Museum

 The Mighty Eighth Air Force Museum houses an impressive collection of WWII aviation memorabilia.
-Upon entering the museum, you’ll immediately be awed by the breathtaking collection of fully restored aircraft that helped serve our brave troops during the war.
-You’ll be welcomed by a tour guide who will provide the group with an overview of the museum and a brief history lesson regarding the famed Eighth Air Force Division.
+Upon entering the museum, you will immediately be awed by the breathtaking collection of fully restored aircraft that helped serve our brave troops during the war.
+Be welcomed by a tour guide who will provide the group with an overview of the museum and a brief history lesson regarding the famed Eighth Air Force Division.
 After introductions, you are welcome to either experience the museum on a self-guided tour or stay with your guide to be personally escorted around the museum grounds.
 Your visit includes an educational film, engaging World War II exhibits, airman memorials, and the rare collection of planes that served the Mighty Eighth men and women.

 Trolley Tour of Savannah

 Our ship will dock directly in the famous River Street area, known for open-air shopping, world-class restaurants, and southern hospitality.
-On the dock, you’ll meet your guide who will take you on a personalized tour of the most popular attractions including Factor’s Walk, the Cotton Exchange, and the various squares that make up the city.
+On the dock, meet your guide who will take you on a personalized tour of the most popular attractions including Factor’s Walk, the Cotton Exchange, and the various squares that make up the city.
 After the tour, you can retreat to the boat or continue to explore the city on your own.
 As part of the trolley tour experience, you can continue to use the trolley system throughout the remainder of the day.
 Trolleys run all day and meet at designated spots within the city limits.

 Guided Walking Tour

 Amid the bustling River Street section of Savannah, you will meet with our local guide who will lead the group on a narrated walking tour of historic Savannah.
-Here, you’ll visit key attractions including Savannah’s oldest neighborhood, Colonial Park Cemetery, the Cathedral of St. John the Baptist and a few of Savannah’s 22 squares that provide greenery amid all of the businesses and historic houses.
+Visit key attractions including Savannah’s oldest neighborhood, Colonial Park Cemetery, the Cathedral of St. John the Baptist and a few of Savannah’s 22 squares that provide greenery amid all of the businesses and historic houses.
 As you explore the various gardens, admire the architecture, and learn about city’s history, your guide will tailor the tour to suit the group’s interests.

 Experience the forested uplands, salt marshes, and beach dune systems that make up Sapelo Island.
 Take a narrated island tour to visit the top attractions of Sapelo's Hog Hammock Community, the local lighthouse, and the mansion of the islands' last millionaire owner, R.J.
 Reynolds.